magv/ratracer/README.md

 * **solve-equations**

-  Solve all the currently loaded equations by gaussian elimination, tracing the process.
+  Solve all the currently loaded equations by Gaussian elimination, tracing the process.

   Do not forget to **choose-equation-outputs** after this.